amandasbrn/discount-optimization/README.md

 4. this cluster seems like already in the maximum efficiency.
 Trying further optimization doesn't hurt, and might need further discussion regarding the amount of discount should be given to wholesalers in this cluster

 ### **Cluster 2**
+Total revenue is around 22M and consistent, indicating **mid-volume buyers**

 before applying discount optimization:
-1. Total revenue is around 22M and consistent, indicating **mid-volume buyers**
-2. Has the highest discount % average  among all clusters, under 75% of data reach almost 11% discount
+1. has the highest discount % average  among all clusters, under 75% of data reach almost 11% discount
-3. This cluster indicates that discount is needed in order to drive more sales
+2. his cluster indicates that discount is needed in order to drive more sales

 after applying discount optimization:
 1. mall quantity drop (~300 units), but massive profit gain: ~30% increase